Subacute lymphocytic thyroiditis

 Usually characterized by the recent onset of symptoms and there is usually an absence of thyroidal pain or tenderness.
-On examination there can be a normal to modestly enlarged and firm thyroid gland.
+On examination there can be a normal to moderately enlarged and firm thyroid gland.
 There is often transient hyperthyroidism, followed sometimes by hypothyroidism, and then recovery.

 - human leukocyte antigen (HLA) haplotypes, most often HLA-DR3